awsdocs/aws-codestar-user-guide/doc_source/troubleshooting.md

 + The AWS CodeStar service role is missing one or more required permissions\.
 + You have reached the maximum limit for one or more resources for a project \(such as the limit on customer managed policies in IAM, Amazon S3 buckets, or pipelines in CodePipeline\)\.

 Before you create a project, verify that you have the `AWSCodeStarFullAccess` policy applied to your IAM user\.
-For more information, see [AWS CodeStar Access Permissions Reference](access-permissions.md)\.
+For more information, see [ AWSCodeStarFullAccess Policy](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-full-access)\.

 When you create a project, make sure that the ID is unique and meets the AWS CodeStar requirements\.
 Be sure you selected the **AWS CodeStar would like permission to administer AWS resources on your behalf** check box\.